moneycle/moneycle.github.io/_posts/2015-07-30-building-a-bridge-to-social-security.markdown

 Oftentimes this is stated in terms of how big a portfolio needs to be in order to cover expenses *above* social security income.
-It's common for early retirees to assume that this expense multiplier also applies to their total income but it doesn't because it doesn't account for future income streams like social security.
+It's common for early retirees to assume that this expense multiplier also applies to their total income but it doesn't account for future income streams like social security.

 By considering how much your future social security income will affect your expense multiplier, you may find that you can retire earlier than you previously thought.